PolymeshAssociation/polymesh-private-dev-env/README.md

 This set of services should allow for testing most integrations.

 Bear in mind, it will take a couple of minutes during the first run to setup everything.
-In general, once the polymesh-rest-api-init container exits, you should be good to go.
+In general, once the polymesh-rest-api-init container exits (it will print a message that the setup is completed), you should be good to go.

+Following signers with keys stored in Vault are created that can be used to sign transactions.
+They have proper CDD claim and some POLYX.

+- sender-1
+- receiver-1
+- mediator-1

 ## Statefullnes